Rita Sanders

-Rita Gomez Sanders is an American politician serving as a Republican member of the Nebraska State Senate, representing the 45th district.
+Rita Gomez Sanders is an American politician serving as a member of the Nebraska Legislature, representing the 45th district.
 Sanders served as the mayor of Bellevue, Nebraska, from 2010-2018.

 Early life

-Sanders was born in Oahu, Hawaii, and lived there until she completed the 5th grade.
-She and her family moved to Germany for five years, where she completed middle school.
+Sanders was born in Oahu, Hawaii, the daughter of a Filipino-American father whose parents came from Cebu City and Bohol and a German mother.
+She lived in Hawaii until she completed the fifth grade.
+She and her family then moved to Germany for five years, where she completed middle school.
 Sanders then moved to Livermore, California, where she graduated high school.
 Sanders attended Bryman College in Alhambra, California, where she completed her education in dental assisting.
 Since 2005, Sanders has been taking courses at Bellevue University, located in Bellevue, Nebraska.

 Sanders settled down in Bellevue, which is where she started her family.
 Sanders is married to Rick René Sanders and they have two sons, John Lukes and Michael Lukes.

 Political career

 Elected positions

 Sanders was the mayor of the city of Bellevue, Nebraska.
 She served as mayor for 8 years.
 Sanders was elected in 2010 and reelected in 2014.
 She did not run for a third term in 2018.
 In the 2020 general election, Sanders was elected as a Nebraska State Senator representing district 45.
 Rita Sanders received 53.8% of the votes in the general election, defeating her opponent, Susan Hester, who received 46.2% of the votes.
 Sanders assumed office on January 6, 2021.